FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 2|01/22/2020|Beijing|Mainland China|1/22/2020 17:00|14.0|0.0|0.0
 3|01/22/2020|Chongqing|Mainland China|1/22/2020 17:00|6.0|0.0|0.0

-Since the data for each province is not present in all dates(some were not continuiously recordered and )
+Since the data for each province is not present in all dates(some provinces were not continuiously recordered), thus simply take the confirmed
 ```python
 # let's aggregate by the country instead of province
 df_by_country = df.groupby(['Country/Region', 'Province/State']).last()\